Spin transport and lack of quantisation for time-reversal symmetric insulators on the honeycomb structure: Spin transport

-where $P\su{sc}:=P(H\su{sc},\mu)$ is the projection associated with the insulator $(H\su{sc},\mu)$. \end{theorem} Note that the deviation \eqref{eq: sigma-quasi-1} was numerically studied in \cite{MoUl} for the Kane--Mele and for the Bernevig--Hughes--Zhang \cite{Bernevig} models, shown to be quadratic in $\verti{[H,S_z]}$, in agreement with our analytic result.
+Note that the deviation \eqref{eq: sigma-quasi-1} was studied numerically in \cite{MoUl} for the Kane–Mele and the Bernevig–Hughes–Zhang \cite{Bernevig} models, and later for a more general class of models \cite[Supplementary Notes]{LPGetal}.
+In all cases, it was found to be quadratic in $\verti{[H,S_z]}$, in agreement with our analytic result.